List of big-game hunters: Jim Corbett

 Colonel Edward James "Jim" Corbett (1875–1955) was a British Indian soldier, conservationist, writer and hunter.
 Born and raised in India, Corbett served in the British Indian Army, serving in both world wars and rising to the rank of colonel.
 Never a trophy hunter of big cats, between 1907 and 1938 Corbett shot 33 man-eaters (31 tigers and 2 leopards) who had terrorised local villagers, it is estimated that the man-eaters he dispatched had collectively killed over 1,600 men, women and children.
 A keen conservationist, Corbett was instrumental in the establishment of wildlife protection areas in India, the Jim Corbett National Park was named in his honour, along with the Indochinese tiger (Panthera tigris corbetti).
 Corbett wrote a number of books including Man-eaters of Kumaon, since publication his writings have never been out of print.
 Corbett usually hunted alone and on foot, only using a machan when absolutely necessary as he considered them unsporting.
-Corbett initially hunted with a rifle chambered in .500 Black Powder Express, later switching to a W.J.
-Jeffery & Co .400 Jeffery Nitro Express double rifle and a Rigby bolt actioned .275 Rigby.
+Corbett initially hunted with a rifle chambered in .500 Black Powder Express, later switching to a W. J. Jeffery & Co. .400 Jeffery Nitro Express double rifle and a Rigby bolt-actioned .275.

 John Faunthorpe

 Lieutenant Colonel John Champion Faunthorpe (1871–1929) was an English-born British Indian administrator, soldier, horseman, big-game hunter and sports shooter.
-Arriving in India in 1892, Faunthorpe was introduced to big-game hunting in 1894 and remained an keen sportsman for the remainder of his life.
+Arriving in India in 1892, Faunthorpe was introduced to big-game hunting in 1894 and remained a keen sportsman for the remainder of his life.
 Faunthorpe was an avid horseman and was very keen on pigsticking, he is said to have also speared leopard, cheetah and swamp deer from horseback.
 Over the course of his life Faunthorpe is thought to have shot over 300 tigers, numerous leopard (he once shot over 100 in one year), bear and deer, shooting most of his tiger from elephant back.
 Between 1922 and 1923, Faunthorpe joined Arthur Vernay in conducting the Vernay-Faunthorpe expedition, collecting Asian wildlife specimens for the American Natural History Museums in Chicago and New York, during which he shot the rare Asiatic lion in the Gir forest.
 Faunthorpe was a crack rifle shot, he shot for Great Britain in the 1924 Paris Olympiad, he was also considered one of the best ever shots from a howdah, having the ability to make both snap shots and the patience to work with the sway of an elephant.